Yes, because the alternative is no book promotion, which naturally doesn’t work.

 Be honest with yourself

 Lastly, be analytical.
-Look for what promotional tools work best and refine your plan if necessary.
+Look for what promotional efforts and tools work best and refine your plan if necessary.
 Take notice of reviews and feedback on your book and react.

 Can you find ways to improve it?
 Is your cover attracting attention, or not so well?
 It is possible to republish an ebook or POD paperback in minutes, so never think your book is finished.

 If you find an error, fix it immediately.
 Always look for ways to improve your product.

 Think of social media promotion as an old-fashioned word of mouth advertising.

 But instead of just one person telling one person, one share can result in your message being seen by 1,000’s, so never underestimate its value.